Skip to content

 You just can’t go wrong with a Dyson.
 Invest in a good brush attachment and it will make the job a lot easier.

 While we are on the subject, I wanted to show you guys my little hack for storing my mops and Dyson.
-I bought this white storage cabinet from Amazon for my laundry one-room challenge.
+I bought this white storage cabinet from Amazon for my laundry room.
 I took the back of the cabinet out of one side and utilized the wall space behind it for hanging.
 I love these little 3m mop and broom grippers.
 And you can buy the Dyson wall mount separately if yours didn’t come with it.
 It’s the perfect way to keep all that stuff accessible by still hidden from view.

 Have a good week ahead and cheers to cleaner baseboards!